 Cover it loosely with plastic wrap and let it rise in a warm place for 30-60 minutes until double in size, then bake!

 Yes!
-One reader substituted almond flour for the parmesan and said it turned out great.
+Simply swap almond flour for the parmesan or just leave it out.

 Because gluten free flour blends all behave so differently, I cannot guarantee your results if you choose to use a flour blend other than the one I mention.